Remember when GDPR threatened to kill marketing, break businesses and beat you at pool? We do. Which is why we asked our legal friends to write this.

 __cfduid – This cookie is set by HubSpot’s CDN provider, Cloudflare.
 It helps Cloudflare detect malicious visitors to your website and minimizes blocking legitimate users.

-__cfruid – This cookie is set by HubSpot’s CDN provider because of their rate limiting policies.
+__cfruid – This cookie is set by HubSpot’s CDN provider, Cloudflare.
+It helps Cloudflare apply rate-limiting policies.

 __hstc – The main cookie for tracking your visit.